High School Academics

 Eight-Period Schedule & High School Curriculum Opportunities

-The eight-period A/B block schedule gives high school students the opportunity to explore many elective courses, prepare more extensively for two-year or four-year college work, and attend the career center while taking academic courses.
+The school district’s four high schools operate on a hybrid schedule which consists of a blend of the 4x4 block and A/B schedules with modifications for special programs.
+This hybrid schedule gives high school students the opportunity to explore many elective courses, prepare more extensively for two-year or four-year college work, and attend the career center while taking academic courses.

-Each high school, combined with the career center, offers a broad curriculum consisting of more than 100 courses.
+Each high school, combined with the career and technology center, offers a broad curriculum consisting of more than 100 courses.
 These courses are available to all students on a non-discriminatory basis.
 Students are encouraged to select occupational courses available at the high school and the career center.
 These courses in computers, business, and technology give students the opportunity to gain career-related skills and to expand their knowledge of career options.
 Students will have the opportunity to organize their high school studies around one of the sixteen state and federal career clusters and to participate in work-based learning activities as they prepare for the world of work.

 Students should always take the highest level of academic course work they can handle successfully and select occupational courses around their career goals.

 Many courses provide students with opportunities to gain advanced placement (AP) and/or technical advanced placement (TAP) credit for college programs.
-Students should talk to their guidance counselor about the procedures to be followed to receive credit.
+Students should talk to their school counselor about the procedures to be followed to receive credit.

 Honors Courses